Hyvinkää shooting: Legal proceedings and imprisonment

-In November, Hiltunen was charged with two counts of murder, seven counts attempted murder, and endangering the lives 32 people.
-A preliminary hearing was held at Hyvinkää District Court on 19 December and the main trial began on 8 January 2013.
+In November, Hiltunen was charged with two counts of murder, seven counts attempted murder, and endangering the lives of 32 people.
+A preliminary hearing was held at Hyvinkää District Court on 19 December and the trial began on 8 January 2013.
 Mikko Ruuttunen, the lawyer for the wounded Heidi Foxell, filed a claim against Hiltunen for a total of 95,000 euros in compensation for her injuries.
-According to the lawyer, the police officer was only released from intensive care on 5 September 2012 and was still in the hospital ward during the trial.
+According to the lawyer, the police officer was released from intensive care on 5 September 2012 and was still in the hospital ward during the trial.
 Other injured parties filed claims for compensation totaling more than half a million euros.
 In his closing statement read on 22 January 2013, Hiltunen's defence lawyer pointed out that, according to a mental health assessment, Hiltunen's personality structure is immature for his age.
 He also mentioned that Hiltunen's impulse control has been inadequate and he has shown a lack of a sense of reality.
-Citing these, the defense argued that even if the acts were considered murder, a reduced sentence should be applied to Hiltunen.
+Citing these claims, the defense argued that even if the acts were considered murder, a reduced sentence should be applied to Hiltunen.
 The prosecution, in turn, demanded life imprisonment for the accused.

 On 28 February 2013, the Hyvinkää District Court sentenced Hiltunen to life imprisonment for two murders, seven attempted murders and life endangerment, and ordered him to pay over 400,000 euros in damages and legal costs to the injured parties.
 A mental health examination had ultimately found that Hiltunen was sane at the time of the crime.
 Hiltunen did not appeal the verdict, however, one of the injured parties filed an appeal regarding the payment of legal aid from state funds.

 Assault on Hiltunen

-While Hiltunen was in pre-trial detention in September 2012, boiling oil was thrown at him, causing second-degree burns to various parts of his body.
+While Hiltunen was in pre-trial detention in September 2012, boiling oil was thrown at him causing second-degree burns to various parts of his body.
 The perpetrator was Joona Hasselqvist, who was convicted of the murder of Jenna Lepomäki on the Spanish Costa del Sol in June 2011.
 The act took place about a week after the Pirkanmaa District Court had sentenced Hasselqvist and his accomplice to life imprisonment.
 According to the prosecutor, the act had been carried out in a particularly brutal and cruel manner and that Hasselqvist's intention was to cause Hiltunen severe bodily harm.
 In April 2013, the Southwest Finland District Court sentenced Hasselqvist to one year and three months in prison for aggravated assault.
-The prosecutor had originally demanded that Hiltunen also be sentenced for assault, because after Hasselqvist threw oil at Hiltunen, Hiltunen had punched Hasselqvist in the back of the head and in the corner of his eye.
+Moreover, the prosecutor had accused Hiltunen for assaulting Hasselqvist after he threw oil at Hiltunen, punching Hasselqvist in the back of the head and in the corner of his eye.
 However, Hiltunen was acquitted of the assault charges.
 Immediately after the trial, Hasselqvist was transferred back to Riihimäki Prison and Hiltunen to Vantaa Prison to serve their life sentences.

-On 16 October 2020, Hiltunen escaped from prison after being put on leave.
-A few hours later, he was recaptured.